Sleep and Recovery: The Role of Nutrition and Lifestyles in Overall Health

 • Drink plenty of fluids, up to 2 litres per day.

-• Ensure adequate intake of vitamin D, vitamin B12, iodine, selenium, calcium, and iron.
+• Key elements such as vitamin D, vitamin B12, iodine, selenium, calcium, and iron.

 The Effect of Healthy Vegan Diets

 Vegan diets are usually higher in vitamins C and E, folic acid, and magnesium, and lower in calories, cholesterol, and saturated fat.
-Experts have found that vegetarians and vegans enjoy a lower risk of cardiovascular disease, type 2 diabetes, obesity, and certain cancers (Craig, 2009).
+Experts suggest that vegetarians and vegans may have a lower risk of cardiovascular disease, type 2 diabetes, obesity, and certain cancers (Craig, 2009).

-Veganism is more than just a diet – it is a lifestyle choice that avoids all animal products.
-Vegans are encouraged to consume B12-fortified foods such as rice beverages, fortified soy, and breakfast cereals, and to include plant foods rich in omega-3 ALA, including camla oil, soy products, ground flaxseeds, and walnuts.
+Veganism is not just a diet but a lifestyle choice that avoids all animal products.
+Vegans are encouraged to consume B12-fortified foods such as rice beverages, fortified soy, and breakfast cereals, and to include plant foods rich in omega-3 ALA, including canola oil, soy products, ground flaxseeds, and walnuts.
 Unlike vegetarians, who may still consume dairy, eggs, or honey, vegans completely avoid them.

 The Effect of Vegetarian Diets